dscalzi/helios-core/README.md

-## Helios-Auth
+# Helios-Core

-An authentication library for Helios Launcher.
+A library containing core mechanisms for Helios Launcher

+### Requirements

+* Node.js 12 (minimum)

+helios-core will always use the same minimum node version as Helios Launcher.

+## Auth

 ### Supported Auth Providers